-- Health and Permission to Treat Form: Parents give basic medical history for their child, including red flags and allergies, and sign a statement granting health care providers permission to treat the child in an emergency even if we cannot reach the parents.
-It is important that this form is quickly accessible to hand to a medical professional should an accident or injury occur. - Youth Programs Waiver, including photo release
+- Youth Programs Waiver, including photo release - Youth Information Form parents give basic medical history for their child, including red flags and allergies, and sign a statement granting health care providers permission to treat the child in an emergency even if we cannot reach the parents.
+It is important that this form is quickly accessible to hand to a medical professional should an accident or injury occur.